Membership Management Overview

 Many clubs have more than one type of membership that they offer.
 It is important to set up your Membership Types before you import your members into the system.
 You'll set up one Membership Type for each type of membership your club offers, at each length of membership.
 For example, if you offer Associate and Active membership levels, both on one-year membership periods, then you would set up one Membership Type for each, and then one application for each.
 If you offer both a monthly and annual Associate membership, then you should set up one Memership Type for Associate Membership, Monthly, and one for Associate Memership, Annual.

 When you import your roster, you will assign each user to the appropriate membership type, and they will have the accompanying role added to their user account.
-This will allow you to filter member reports for specific types of memberships, for example if only one level of membership is allowed to vote.
+This will allow you to filter member reports for specific types of memberships, for example if only one level of membership is allowed to vote and you need to run a report for just that membership type for mailing out ballots.
 You can also set up content on the website to only be available to specific membership types.

 More information: